Matthew Syed: Author and commentator

 Syed has worked as a commentator for the BBC and Eurosport, and as a journalist for The Times since 1999.
 He is a regular radio and television commentator on sporting, cultural and political issues.
 His film China and Table Tennis, made for the BBC, won bronze medal at the Olympic Golden Rings ceremony in Lausanne in 2008.

 Syed's style has been mocked by satirical magazine Private Eye.

 In his second book, Black Box Thinking, which was published by John Murray in 2015, he argues that the key to success is a positive attitude to failure.

 Syed is the co-founder of Matthew Syed Consulting.
 He was one of the co-founders of TTK Greenhouse, a sports-related charity.

-Syed hosts a BBC Radio 5 Live podcast called Flintoff, Savage & The Ping Pong Guy.
-Alongside him on the podcast are ex-England cricketer Andrew Flintoff and former Blackburn Rovers captain Robbie Savage.
+Syed hosts a BBC Radio 5 Live podcast called Flintoff, Savage & The Ping Pong Guy with ex-England cricketer Andrew Flintoff and former Blackburn Rovers captain Robbie Savage.
 Current sporting topics are discussed on the podcast.

 In 2016, Syed was awarded an honorary doctorate in Liberal Arts by Abertay University in Dundee.

 His book You Are Awesome was published in 2018.
 The publisher describes it as "a positive and empowering guide to help children build resilience".
 A follow-up, Dare to be You, was released in 2020.

 In 2021, Syed began presenting a new programme on BBC Radio 4, Sideways, about "the ideas that shape our lives".
 In 2022, he published his third children's book, What Do You Think?
 (2022).

 Politics

 Syed stood as the Labour Party candidate in the 2001 UK General Election in Wokingham, coming third in a safe Conservative seat.
 He won a place on the Labour shortlist to succeed Ashok Kumar for the Middlesbrough South and East Cleveland constituency in the 2010 UK General Election, but the party selected Tom Blenkinsop, who had worked in Kumar's constituency office for six years.

 In the 2019 Conservative Party leadership election, Syed endorsed Jeremy Hunt.
-In 2025, he formally joined the Conservative Party.
+In 2025, Syed formally joined the Conservative Party.